khambley/ruby_learning/README.md

 ```

 A visual representation of data like this is called a histogram.

 04b. *04b-nested_arrays.rb* - Example of iterating over a multidimensional array

 5. *05-ordering_your_library.rb* - **Ordering Your Library**
-> We noticed in the last lesson that `.sort!` didn't have a built-in way of handling sorting in reverse alphabetical order.
-Now that we know how to write our own Ruby methods, we can fix that!
+> This program orders book titles in descending (reverse) alphabetical order.

 6a. *06a-movie_ratings_my.rb* - **A Night at the Movies**
 > Keeping track of all the parts of our digital lives is a pain.
 Now that you know how to write Ruby, however, you can make things easy for yourself!
 Let's start by creating a program that will keep track of our movie ratings.
 It'll do one of four things: add a new movie to a hash, update the rating for an existing movie, display the movies and ratings that are already in the hash, or delete a movie from the hash.
 If it doesn't receive one of those four commands, the program will output some kind of error message.
 This project will give you a lot of room for creativity, but we know sometimes it can be a little disorienting to not have strict instructions.
 If you ever feel lost, don't hesitate to check out the example code in this exercise to help you along!